 The “Off-payroll working” legislation was introduced in the private sector in April 2021.

-The legislation means that the responsibility for determining a contractor's IR35 status moves from the contractor to the end client, with the person paying the PSC (usually the agency) being responsible for deducting the necessary tax, if IR35 applies.
+The legislation means that the responsibility for determining a contractor's IR35 status has now moved to the end client, with the person paying the PSC (usually the agency) being responsible for deducting the necessary tax, if IR35 applies.

-In short under the legislation agencies will need to ensure that they don’t pay PSCs gross if the contractor is ‘caught by IR35’.
+In short under the legislation agencies need to ensure that they don’t pay PSCs gross if the contractor is ‘caught by IR35’.

 The end client needs to confirm to the fee payer (the person paying the PSC) whether the role advertised is inside or outside IR35 and there are practical considerations that can be factored in when determining an IR35 status.
-And they must take reasonable care in making their IR35 status determination.
+They must also take reasonable care in making their IR35 status determination.